LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 			- If (isbackup=0 or iscase12=1) and valid=0, drop original packet (as key changes), clone_i2e for PUTRES to client
 			- If (isbackup=0 or iscase12=1) and valid=1, update PUTREQ_POP as PUTREQ_POP_EVICT to server, clone_i2e for PUTRES to client
 				+ PUTREQ_POP_EVICT -> hash_partition_tbl
-	+ PUTREQ_RECIR (carry seq_hdr already)
+	+ DELREQ/RECIR (as a speical PUTREQ)
 		* Stage 0: match key
 		* Stage 1
-			- Get valid
-			- Update vote: if key matches, increase vote; otherwise, decrease vote
-			- NOTE: do not assign seq
-			- Update iskeymatch
-		* Stage 2
-			- If valid=1 and iskeymatch=1, try to update savedseq to update meta.canput
-			- Access lock: if valid=0 or zerovote=2, try_lock; otherwise, read_lock
-		* Stage 3-11:
-			- Set_and_get vallen and value if valid=1 and canput=2 (valid=1, iskeymatch=1, and seq>savedseq)
-			- Try_case12 if valid=1 and iskeymatch=1 and canput=2 and isbackup=1; otherwise, read_case12
-		* Stage 11:
-			- Access port_forward_tbl
-				- If (valid=0 or zerovote=2) and lock=0, update PUTREQ_RECIR to PUTREQ_POP and recirculate
-				- If valid=1 and iskeymatch=1
-					+ If canput=2 and isbackup=1 and iscase12=0, update PUTREQ as PUTREQ_CASE1 to server, clone_i2e for PUTRES to client
-					+ Otherwise, update PUTREQ to PUTRES
-					- NOTE: current PUTREQ_RECIR has old key-value pair instead of new one, we must send original packet to egress pipeline
-				- If (valid=0 or iskeymatch=0) and lock=1, recirculate PUTREQ_RECIR
-				- Otherwise
-					+ If isbackup=0, update PUTREQ_RECIR as PUTREQ_SEEQ to server -> hash_partition_tbl
-					+ If isbackup=1, update PUTREQ_RECIR as PUTREQ_MAY_CASE3 (embedded with other_hdr.iscase3)
-			- If "otherwise" and isbackup=1, try_case3
-	+ DELREQ (as a speical PUTREQ)
-		* Stage 0: match key
-		* Stage 1
-			- Get valid (treat DELREQ as a special PUTREQ which does not need to reset valid bit)
+			- Get valid (treat DELREQ/RECIR as a special PUTREQ which does not need to reset valid bit)
 			- Not update vote now (TODO: maybe set vote=0 is better if popularity in the slot changes after DEL)
-			- Assign seq for each slot (no matter key matches or not)
+			- For DELREQ, assign seq for each slot (no matter key matches or not)
+				+ For DELREQ_RECIR, do not assign seq as it has carried seq_hdr
 			- Update iskeymatch
 		* Stage 2
 			- If valid=1 and iskeymatch=1, try to update savedseq to update meta.canput